mustafauyysl/react-native-pdf-page-image/README.md

 - Create a folder with the specified name in the app's documents directory
 - Save each page as `0.png`, `1.png`, `2.png`, etc.
 - Automatically create a `thumbnail.png` file (optimized thumbnail of first page, max 300px)
+- Return the total number of pages processed

 **Folder structure example:**
 ```